Ke'e Beach

 Day-use entry reservations can be booked online up to 30 days in advance.
 For more info on Day Use Access via parking or shuttle to Ha'ena State Park (including DAY hiking at the Kalalau Trail), visit gohaena.com/info-faqs

-- Featured in one of the final scenes in The Thorn Birds
+• Popular filming location: Featured in the final scene of *The Thorn Birds* TV series.